-Ethics is our core value: acting correctly and in good faith, being coherent in in what you think, say and do and favoring common good over personal interests; these attitudes translate into good results that, in turn, contributed to the sustainability of our Company and the society.
-In this regard, we have implemented tools to promote it, assess its fulfillment and take pertinent actions in case of non compliance therewith.
+Ethics: acting correctly and in good faith, being coherent in in what you think, say and do and favoring common good over personal interests; these attitudes translate into good results that, contribute to sustainability of our Company and the society.
+In this regard, we have implemented tools to promote it, assess its fulfillment and take actions in case of non compliance.

 Click on each icon to see more information

 The Declaration of Ethical Behavior was defined by our workers in 2006, being a moral orientation tool, aimed at building an action framework for labor, personal and institutional relations; it is intended to reaffirm a trust, transparency, responsibility and justice basis in relations of workers, workers with Company, and both parties with stakeholders.

 The most recent review was in 2016 and it was presented to our Management Committee, Audit Committee and Board of Directors and then adopted by the Company as our ethics code.

 Anti-bribery, Anti-corruption and Anti-fraud Policy

 The Anti-bribery, Anti-corruption and Anti-fraud Policy (AAA Policy) gathers declarations, practices, and indicators adopted by our Company at regulatory, statutory and good governance levels, with the intent of promoting prevention and detection of potential fraud or corruption situations, and efficient treatment thereof, protecting ethics as a core value for the Company and its workers.
 All of the foregoing to have an identifiable regulatory body for its management and provisions of further transparency in its actions.
 It establishes corporate guidelines for identification, prevention, protection and management of fraud or corruption risk.